SynBioDex/SBOL-visual/SEPs/SEP_V021.md

 ## Abstract

-This SEP proposes to add a non directional arrow(line) for interactions of unknown type, or participants with unkown role, where a directionality can't be inferred.
+This SEP proposes a way to visualize interactions where no directionality can be inferred from either the type or participant role.

 ## 1. Rationale <a name="rationale"></a>